maya-bee/slugville/_posts/2023-02-24-motivation.md

 ## Closing remarks

 I'm not sure why I wrote this.
-I guess I just felt motivated to do it.
+I'm embarrassed by it, really.
+Maybe that's because it reads more like an essay for a high school final than a blog post.

+:)